 The workshops aimed to recognise and value everyday achievements.
 In the same way that parents observe and applaud their child’s developmental milestones, the participants were asked to look back at their own progression and how much they have grown and changed by being mothers.
 We thought broadly about the word ‘achievement’ to include acts that normally go unnoticed or are undervalued in our society, for example: washing up, doing laundry, cooking, feeding, bathing, playing, changing nappies, listening, asking for help, getting out of the house, trying something new.

-My goal as the creator and leader of the sessions was to utilise the methods and frameworks that I apply in making my own work to encourage the creativity of the participants.
+My goal as the leader of the sessions was to utilise the methods and frameworks that I apply in making my own work to encourage the creativity of the participants.
 By providing opportunities for playfulness and reflection, I lead the group to question the low value that our society attributes to childcare and ‘women’s work’ and to revalue them for ourselves as individuals.

-During the first session we attempted to transform the daily balancing acts of motherhood into fun by turning what we do each day to juggle competing needs into games and playful obstacle courses that we could then enjoy with our children.
+The task that day was to attempt to transform the daily balancing acts of motherhood into fun by turning what we do each day to juggle competing needs into games and playful obstacle courses that we could then enjoy with our children.
 We generated ideas for the games by doing physical warm-ups, mirroring exercises and filling in the blanks on the below prompts:

 Becoming a mum has given me a new appreciation for ____________.